 Dengue pre-vaccination screening strategies workshop

-To support a pre-vaccination screening strategy, WHO and many expert panels highlighted the urgent need for rapid diagnostic tests (RDTs) to determine serostatus.
+The WHO recommended a pre-vaccination screening as the preferred strategy as with such a strategy predominantly persons with evidence of a prior dengue infection would be selected to be offered vaccination (based on serological test, or documentation of laboratory confirmed dengue infection in the past.
+To support the strategy, WHO and many expert panels highlighted the urgent need for rapid diagnostic tests (RDTs) to determine serostatus.
 To date, no RDT has been licensed for the indication of prior dengue infection status.
-Pre-vaccination screening strategies will benefit from RDTs that can be done at point of care, provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population wide program.
-In January 2019, various dengue experts, vaccinologists, country representatives, key opinion leaders and diagnostic manufacturers met to discuss the characteristics of screening tests, the target product profile, and implementation strategies.
-The meeting report has been published.2 New advances on RDT development are now available and should be reviewed in order to accelerate its access in countries considering the introduction of CYD-TDV.
+Pre-vaccination screening strategies will benefit from RDTs that can be performed at point of care (POC), provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population wide program.

 Objectives of the meeting

 Updates on new clinical data for CYD-TDV

 - Discuss updates on recent clinical study results